gregnordin/notes_to_self/Blender/notes-Blender.md

 ## Monday, 2021-09-06

 Try basics of running an external script file within Blender with `210906_use_external_script_file.blend` and `210906_use_external_script_file.py` and set up VS Code to do blender autocompletes.

+## Saturday, 2021-09-11

+**To do**

+- Run code from 2021-09-06 in external file edited with VS Code and produce a video to make sure full workflow still works.
+- Increase number of layers and change camera position to accommodate.
+- Start to do L-shaped channel animation.